Jerin-exe/CodeAlpha-Task/README.md

-# Exploratory Data Analysis (EDA)
+# Data Visualization

-Performed EDA on a retail dataset to uncover sales trends and customer insights.
+Generated charts from sales data using Seaborn and Matplotlib.